durhamgamma/fermi-tutorial/README.md

 # fermi-tutorial
 Tutorial to conduct fermi analysis including fermitools and fermipy

-# To Run the tutorials
+## Running the tutorials

-To run the tutorials simply open your chosen tutorial number in a Jupyter notebook e.g.
+To run the tutorials simply open your chosen tutorial number in a Jupyter notebook and complete work through as required e.g.

 ```jupyter notebook Tutorial 1.
 The Fermi Data.ipynb```